shivams112/PseudoQueue/README.md

 ## Application end-points

-There are only two end points in this application, both of them are POST
+There are only two end points in this application, both of them are POST type

-1) /natwest/sender
+1) /pseudoqueue/sender
-2) /natwest/receiver
+2) /pseudoqueue/receiver

+User will hit `/pseudoqueue/sender` ender API with transaction data and then application will pocess it by encrypting (base64) the data and then calling receiver API internally.
+Now, `/pseudoqueue/receiver` API will decrypt the data and save it to database.

 #### Request Body Format